-1. All court-appointed Plaintiffs' Leadership Counsel are required to pay certain "Assessments" in order to facilitate the litigation of this MDL by Plaintiffs' Counsel.
+1. All Participating Counsel will be asked to pay certain "Assessments" in order to facilitate the litigation of this MDL by Plaintiffs' Counsel.
 If at the time that these matters have been resolved by settlement or judgment and attorneys' fees are to be paid for the common benefit work performed, an attorney who was asked to pay an Assessment and has failed to do so, may not recover for common benefit work performed.
 If that same attorney has paid a portion of the Assessments, then he or she may be entitled to recover for that proportionate share of his or her common benefit in direct proportion to the amount of the total of the Assessments that he or she has paid as of that time.